 The cotangent principal $G$-bundle $E(\mathbf{M})$ on manifold $\mathbf{M}$ is

 so the cotangent principal bundle is a map $\pi$ from total space $E$ to base manifold $\mathbf{M}$

 The inverse mapping of $\pi$ is a section of the sheaf $d(\mathbf{M})$ and bundle $E(\mathbf{M})$

-Here for inverse mapping of cotangent principal bunlde, the meaning of $\pi^{-1}$ is one global coodinate of the manifold $\mathbf{M}$.
-The contravariant functor $\hat{\pi}^{-1}$ of $\pi$ is the differential structure of the manifold $\mathbf{M}$ (all possible global coordinates).
+Here for inverse mapping of cotangent principal bundle, the meaning of $\pi^{-1}$ is one global {coordinate} of the manifold $\mathbf{M}$.
+The contravariant functor $\hat{\pi}^{-1}$ of $\pi$ is the differential structure sheaf of the manifold $\mathbf{M}$ (all possible global coordinates).
 Because we have the commutative diagram

 then

 The tangent principal bundle $E^{*}(\mathbf{M})$ is the dual bundle of cotangent principal bundle $E(\mathbf{M})$

 The section $\pi^{*-1}$ in the neighborhood of $U_{x_{0}}$ has the formula